 - Term Project: The purpose of the term project is to allow you to connect the class topics with something that you personally find interesting, and to explore deeper into the topic to learn about something that is not directly covered in the textbook.
 It must involve research in some way, whether drawing on empirical journal articles, a news story or blog post about new findings, or connecting something you learned in a different class.
 You may choose between two formats: - Presentation: You will prepare a 10-15 minute presentation related to one of the lectures, but not covered in the textbook.
 This topic must be related to psychological research or practices in some way.
 The presentation project consists of three parts: - 1.
 Proposal: a 1-page, typed proposal including the topic of your proposed presentation, a summary of any materials you plan to use (or a link to an online source- video, blog post, etc), and an explanation of how the topic relates to motivation and emotion and the topic of the day you want to present on (e.g., physiology, development, social psychology).
-This is due by Friday, October 7th (the end of week 2).
+This is due by Tuesday, Jan.
+24th).
 These may be emailed to me as attachments. - 2.
 Presentation: you will make a presentation to the class.
-You may use Powerpoint slides, short videos, or other presentation tools, but they are not necessary.
+You may use PowerPoint slides, short videos, or other presentation tools, but they are not necessary.
 The main point is to educate and interest the class in something not covered in the textbook or lecture, and to connect the class topics with the real world. - 3.
 Follow-up paper: a 2-3 page typed analysis paper in APA format, written after your presentation and the day's lecture, integrating your chosen topic with material learned in the course, and with empirical sources.
 This must include reference to at least one empirical journal article, even if you did not present on one.
 How does your presentation connect with the readings and the lecture?
-Grades will be based on thoroughness, thoughtfulness, and clarity of the connections made. - Note: With 50 students in the class, we have time for a limited number of presentations.
-Only one or two presentations can be made per class, so you will need to sell your idea.
-The proposals that are the most well thought-out, interesting, and informative will be chosen.
-However, this should not discourage you from writing a proposal.
-You can even write more than one to increase your chances.
-If your proposal is not chosen, you will write the paper. - Paper: This is a more traditional term-style paper, 5-6 pages long, in APA format, on a topic related to motivation and emotion that you find interesting that is not covered in the textbook or lecture, or that is covered, but that you want to learn about in more depth.
+Grades will be based on thoroughness, thoughtfulness, and clarity of the connections made.
+Due one week after your presentation. - Paper: This is a more traditional term-style paper, 5-6 pages long, in APA format, on a topic related to motivation and emotion that you find interesting that is not covered in the textbook or lecture, or that is covered, but that you want to learn about in more depth.
 You can draw from the same sources as the presentations- empirical research, news or blog posts, or something you have learned about in another class.
 You will utilize at least three empirical journal articles.
-A 1-page proposal- including your proposed topic, your source of inspiration, and your plan of action-will be due by Monday, November 7, but may be turned in earlier.
-The final paper is due on the last day of class, Wednesday, November 30, and must be turned in in hard copy.
-A rubric with more formal instructions will be handed out to guide your proposal and paper.
+A 1-page proposal- including your proposed topic, your source of inspiration, and your plan of action-will be due by Tuesday, January 31st, but may be turned in earlier.
+The final paper is due by Thursday of finals week, submitted to Safe Assign on Blackboard.